 Investments acquired with the moneys in any fund or account shall be a part of such fund or account and, for the purposes of determining the amount in such fund or account, shall be valued at their then fair market value.
-The interest or income received on an investment shall remain in the fund or account to which the investment is credited except for interest or income received on investments credited to the 2016 Third Series Subordinate Revenue Bonds, Sub-Series A Clearing Fund and the 2016 Third Series Subordinate Revenue Bonds, Sub-Series B Clearing Fund which amounts shall be transferred to the corresponding 2016 Third Series Subordinate Revenue Bonds, Sub-Series A Sub-Account or 2016 Third Series Subordinate Revenue Bonds, Sub-Series B Sub-Account of the Debt Service Fund as directed under Supplemental Subordinate Indenture No. 23.
+The interest or income received on an investment shall remain in the fund or account to which the investment is credited except to the extent otherwise provided in the applicable Supplemental Indenture, including Supplemental Indenture No. 24.